What is a Personal Accountant? (15 Things Personal Accountants Do)

 7. Structuring Gifts and Donations

-Another option is to make a charitable donation from a retirement fund.
-It not only lowers the amount of gift tax, but it also raises the charitable value.
+Another option is making charitable donations from retirement funds.
+This lowers gift tax and raises the charitable value.

 8. Paying Bills

-The problem is that knowingly or unknowingly failing to pay a bill can harm your credit score.
-If you have a personal accountant, you won’t have to worry about that.
-If they have access to your accounts, they will either remind you to make the payment or make it on your behalf.
+Not paying bills can hurt your credit score.
+With a personal accountant, you won’t worry about this.
+If they have access to your accounts, they’ll remind you to pay or pay for you.

 9. Oversee Payment Arrangements

-Similarly, your accountant can negotiate a payment plan with creditors, the IRS, credit card companies, and even banks on your behalf.
-After all, the accountant is familiar with your financial situation and will be objective when negotiating.
+Your accountant can also negotiate payment plans with creditors, the IRS, and banks.
+After all, they know your financial situation and stay objective when negotiating.

 10. Recommend Other Professionals